What is an M4A to MP3 converter?

 Does SoundSlicr upload my voice memo?

-The MVP is designed for browser-based processing without an intentional backend upload step for M4A to MP3 conversion.
+The current version is designed for browser-based processing without an intentional backend upload step for M4A to MP3 conversion.

 Will converting to MP3 make the file smaller?